syncfusion-content/windowsforms-docs/WindowsForms/treeview/Overview.md

 # Overview

-## OverView
+## Overview

-TreeView control displays a collection of data in hierarchical tree structure and the data in tree view can be expanded and collapsed. `TreeViewAdv` offers many advanced features like drag-and-drop, load on demand, context menus and data binding that can make the control unique and extraordinary.
-While the `TreeViewAdv` exposes some global styles that are to be applied for all the nodes, the `TreeNodeAdv` lets the users to specify styles for a specific node.
+TreeView control displays a collection of data in hierarchical tree structure and the data in tree view can be expanded and collapsed.
+[TreeViewAdv](https://help.syncfusion.com/windowsforms/treeview/overview) offers many advanced features like drag-and-drop, load on demand, context menus and data binding that can make the control unique and extraordinary.
+While the [TreeViewAdv](https://help.syncfusion.com/windowsforms/treeview/overview) exposes some global styles that are to be applied for all the nodes, the [TreeNodeAdv](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TreeNodeAdv.html) lets the users to specify styles for a specific node.
 The control comes with complete design time support.

 ![Overview of Syncfusion TreeViewAdv](Overview_images/Overview_img1.jpg)